shhossain/computer_science/Algorithms/Divide and Conquer/Maximum and minium of an array/readme.md

-## Maximum and minimum element of an array using dividee and conquer approach
+## Maximum and minimum element of an array using divide and conquer approach

 # Approach: